Covariant constructive gravity: A step-by-step guide towards alternative theories of gravity: The axioms of constructive gravity

-Finally, it is worth noting that diffeomorphism invariance also constitutes the main guiding principle for three well-known approaches that achieved to recover Einstein's General Relativity as the unique, second-derivative-order, metric theory of gravity.
-First of all, Lovelock (see \cite{Lovelock1969}, \cite{doi:10.1063/1.1665613} and \cite{doi:10.1063/1.1666069}), by directly imposing the condition of diffeomorphism invariant EOM, showed that they are uniquely given by the Einstein tensor.
-Hojman et al. derived the canonical formulation of General Relativity by requiring the Hamiltonian to be fully constraint and the corresponding constraint algebra to resemble the algebra of hypersurface deformations (cf. \cite{HOJMAN197688}).
-Ultimately this is also related to diffeomorphism invariant dynamics (see \cite{TobiMaster}, \cite{bojowald_2010}).
-Last but not least, contributions mainly due to Deser revealed how Einstein dynamics can be obtained by posing the condition of energy-momentum conversation on the gravitational dynamics (cf. \cite{1970GReGr...1....9D}).
-Conversely, Gotay et al. showed in \cite{Gotay1992StressEnergyMomentumTA} that their universal energy-momentum tensor is conserved and, moreover, reproduces the well-known expression in the case of General Relativity.
-Therefore, all three approaches illustrate further how diffeomorphism invariance---incorporated from three distinct points of view---can be seen as one of the fundamental traits that distinguish General Relativity and further serves as an excellent guiding principle to construct gravitational dynamics.
+It is worth noting that diffeomorphism invariance also constitutes the main guiding principle for three well-known approaches that achieved to recover Einstein's general relativity as the unique, second-derivative-order, metric theory of gravity.
+First of all, Lovelock showed by directly imposing the condition of diffeomorphism invariance on the EOM that they are uniquely given by the Einstein tensor \cite{Lovelock_1969,Lovelock_1971,Lovelock_1972}.
+Hojman \emph{et al.}~derived the canonical formulation of general relativity by requiring the Hamiltonian to be fully constrained and the corresponding constraint algebra to resemble the algebra of hypersurface deformations \cite{Hojman_1976}.
+Ultimately this is also related to diffeomorphism invariant dynamics \cite{Reinhart_2019,Bojowald_2010}.
+Last but not least, contributions mainly due to Deser revealed how Einstein dynamics can be obtained from energy-momentum conservation of the gravitational dynamics \cite{Deser_1970,Padmanabhan_2008}.
+Conversely, Gotay \emph{et al.}~showed that their universal energy-momentum tensor is conserved and, moreover, reproduces the well-known expression in the case of general relativity \cite{Gotay_1992}.
+Therefore, all three approaches illustrate further how diffeomorphism invariance---incorporated from three distinct points of view---can be seen as one of the fundamental traits that distinguish general relativity and further serves as an excellent guiding principle for the construction of gravitational dynamics.